X-lab-3D/swiftmhc/README.md

 swiftmhc_predict -B1 model.pth table.csv preprocessed_mhcs.hdf5 results/
 ```

-The output `results` directory will contain a HDF5 file, holding the structures.
-Use the `swiftmhc_hdf5_to_pdb` script to convert the structures to PDB format.
+The output `results` directory will contain the BA data and the structures.

-The data directory contains a preprocessed hdf5 file for the HLA-A*02:01 allele, that can be used as input to the `swiftmhc_predict` script.

 By default, SwiftMHC runs OpenMM with an amber99sb/tip3p forcefield to refine the final structure.
 This can be turned off by adding the `--disable-energy-minimization` argument.